 The Company manages the Joyce Henderson Bequest Fund for Children's Eye Research, which was established in December 2011.
-The fund is used to fund in perpetuity a full-time Paediatric Ophthalmology Fellowship position based at the Company and Princess Margaret Hospital.
-This has been designated by the Company as restricted cash.
+The fund is used to fund in perpetuity a Paediatric Ophthalmology Fellowship position.
+This has been designated by the Company as restricted use.
+Restricted cash deposit may be invested in investments in equity funds and shares (Note 11) when approved by the Finance, Audit and Investment Committee.